CEA Barcelona Center Faculty

-Stephan van Uijtregt teaches Sport and Culture at CEA Global Campus in Barcelona.
+Stephan van Uijtregt teaches Sport and Culture at CEA Barcelona Center.
 He also lectures on Sports Management at several universities in Barcelona, including the European University and United International Business Schools.
 In addition to teaching, he runs his own consulting company that is specialized in sports innovation.
 Stephan has been involved in numerous innovation projects for elite athletes or sports teams both in the Netherlands and Spain and is co-founder of Inesport, the spanish platform for innovation in the sports industry.

 Originally from Eindhoven (The Netherlands), Mr. van Uijtregt earned his Master's Degree in Industrial Engineering & Management Science from Eindhoven University of Technology.
 He is fluent in Dutch, Spanish, English, and German and also has a working knowledge of Catalan, Italian and Portuguese.

 Apart from enjoying his family, Mr. van Uijtregt also likes spending time with friends, reading, and travelling.
 He is a self-described fanatic about sports, particularly cycling, swimming and soccer, and enjoys endurance sports like running, cycling or triathlon.